Erik Condra: Dallas Stars

 After three seasons within the Lightning organization, Condra left as a free agent and agreed to a one-year, two-way contract with the Dallas Stars on July 1, 2018.
-After attending Dallas' training camp, Condra was placed on waivers and re-assigned to AHL affiliate, the Texas Stars to begin the 2018–19 season.
+After attending Dallas' training camp, Condra was placed on waivers and reassigned to AHL affiliate, the Texas Stars to begin the 2018–19 season.
 As an alternate captain with Texas, Condra added a top-line veteran scoring presence.
-On January 4, 2019, Condra was recalled by Dallas and appeared in his first NHL game since 2017, in a 2-1 overtime victory over the Washington Capitals.
-He notched his first goal, providing the Stars only goal in a 3-1 defeat to the St. Louis Blues on January 12, 2019.
+On January 4, 2019, Condra was recalled by Dallas and appeared in his first NHL game since 2017, in a 2–1 overtime victory over the Washington Capitals.
+He notched his first goal, providing the Stars only goal in a 3–1 defeat to the St. Louis Blues on January 12, 2019.
 After 6 games and with the Stars returning to health, Condra was returned for the remainder of the season to Texas.
 He led the team in regular season scoring with 20 goals and 54 points in 71 games.